OpenFreeEnergy/openfe/docs/guide/results/working_with_networks.rst

 See also
 --------

-* For handling the results of a single calculation, consult :ref:`userguide_individual_results`
+For handling the results of a single calculation, please consult :ref:`userguide_individual_results`

 ..
 [1] Optimal Measurement Network of Pairwise Differences, Huafeng Xu, J. Chem.
 Inf.
 Model.
 2019, 59, 11, 4720-4728
 ..
 [2] Accurate and Reliable Prediction of Relative Ligand Binding Potency in Prospective Drug Discovery by Way of a Modern Free-Energy Calculation Protocol and Force Field